40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Much like Aldi, Save a Lot could be considered more of a specialty grocery store or a discount chain than a big-box retailer like Target.

 How does it compare?
-Well, Save a Lot is known for customizing its selection to suit local demands—that and its cheap prices!
+Well, Save a Lot is known for customizing its selection to suit local demands and its cheap prices!

 However, to keep those prices low, the chain has to cut on “fancy” displays and product range.